The importance of picking the right distribution channel(s) for your business

 A study by Pew Research Center indicates that 40 percent of U.S. adults always check online ratings before purchasing a new product.
 Even if the product is ultimately purchased through direct distribution, the chances of the consumer reading online reviews before purchase is not something to ignore.

 Want to learn more about selecting the right distribution channel for your business?
-Contact us at 925.271.8700 or at email@example.com.
+Visit our Manufacturing page where you can get more information on how we can help your business or read any of our related blog articles.
+If you still have questions contact us directly at 925.271.8700 or firstname.lastname@example.org.